hmuchalski/hmuchalski.github.io/help-wanted.md

 Mention other significant commitments (internships and work).
 These are not frowned upon, but being overwhelmed with other obligations is an indicator that students will not be productive in the lab.

-### When are you graduating or leaving FS?
+### When are you graduating or leaving Fresno State?

-To make a reasonable contribution to a research project, we typically require a 1–2-year commitment.
+We typically require a long-term commitment.
+Reasonable contribution to a research project can take few semesters.

 ### Why do you want to perform research?